Morphing tree drawings in a small 3D grid

 Barrera-Cruz et al.~\cite{B-CHL18} gave an algorithm to morph between two straight-line planar Schnyder drawings of a triangulated graph in $\mathcal{O}(n^2)$ steps; all the intermediate drawings of this morph lie in a grid of size $\mathcal{O}(n) \times \mathcal{O}(n)$.
 Very recently Barrera-Cruz et al.~\cite{bblbfpr19} gave an algorithm that linearly morphs between two planar straight-line grid drawings $\Gamma$ and $\Gamma'$ of an $n$-vertex rooted tree in $\mathcal{O}(n)$ steps while each intermediate drawing is also a planar straight-line drawing in a bounded grid.
 In particular, the maximum grid length and width is respectively $\mathcal{O}(D^3n \cdot L)$ and $\mathcal{O}(D^3n\cdot W)$, where $L=max\{l(\Gamma), l(\Gamma')\}$, $W=max\{w(\Gamma), w(\Gamma')\}$ and $D=max\{H, W\}$, $l(\Gamma)$ and $w(\Gamma)$ are the \emph{length} and the \emph{height} of the drawing $\Gamma$ respectively.
 Note that $D$ is $\Omega(\sqrt{n})$.

-Here we study morphing one straight-line grid drawing $\Gamma$ of a tree to another such drawing $\Gamma'$ in \emph{sublinear} number of steps using 3D for intermediate steps.
-Effectively we ask the same question as in~\cite{PoleDance}, but now with additional restriction for all drawings throughout the algorithm to lie in a small grid.
+Here we study morphing one straight-line grid drawing $\Gamma$ of a tree to another such drawing $\Gamma'$ in \emph{sublinear} number of steps using three dimensions for intermediate steps.
+Effectively we ask the same question as in~\cite{PoleDance}, but now with the additional restriction that all drawings throughout the algorithm should lie in a small grid.
 We give two algorithms that require $\mathcal{O}(n)$ steps and $\mathcal{O}(\sqrt{n} \log n)$ steps, respectively.
 All the intermediate drawings require a $3D$ grid of length $\mathcal{O}(d^3(\Gamma) \cdot \log n)$, width $\mathcal{O}(d^3(\Gamma) \cdot \log n)$ and height $\mathcal{O}(n)$, where $d(\Gamma)$ is the \emph{diameter} of the drawing $\Gamma$.
-At the expense of using an extra dimension we significantly decrease the number of morphing steps, and also the required (horizontal) area, as compared to the planar result~\cite{bblbfpr19}.
+At the expense of using an extra dimension, we significantly decrease the number of morphing steps, and also the required (horizontal) area, as compared to the planar result~\cite{bblbfpr19}.